Is Shopify Legit in 2025? A Full Guide for Buyers and Sellers

 Is Shopify Legit?

 Yes, Shopify is definitely legit.
 It’s a well-known company that’s been around since 2006, and millions of people use it to run their online stores.
-Whether you’re just starting out or running a big business, Shopify is one of the easiest and safest ways to sell stuff online.
+Whether you’re just starting or running a big business, Shopify is one of the easiest and safest ways to sell stuff online.
+It was founded in 2006 and has evolved into a powerhouse that supports a vast infrastructure for online sellers, big and small.

 Here’s why people trust Shopify:

-• It makes getting paid simple and secure, with options like Shopify Payments and PayPal.
+- It makes getting paid simple and secure.
+Shopify integrates with more than 100 payment providers, including popular options like Shopify Payments, PayPal, and Stripe.

 That said, Shopify is the platform — but the stores on it are run by different people.
 So while Shopify itself is safe and trustworthy, not every store you find there is guaranteed to be.
 We’ll cover how to spot that next.